Maryland Vehicle State Inspection Explained

-Whether you just bought a used car or recently moved to Maryland, you are required to pass Maryland State Inspection to register the vehicle.
+Whether you just bought a used car or recently moved to Maryland, you must pass Maryland State Inspection to register the vehicle.

 In case you fail the safety inspection, which most used cars do, you have 30 days from the inspection date and up to 1000 miles to get the car reinspected.
 Get the car fixed as soon as you can and take it back to the shop for re-inspection.